paoloar77/FreePlanet/README.md

 <div align="center">

-# Quasar TypeScript
+# FreePlanet

-A starter kit to build powerful and amazing native-looking apps, thanks to the Quasar Framework and TypeScript
+A project made by Vue.js, Quasar Framework, Typescript, and Progressive Web App (PWA) amazing native-looking apps, thanks to the Quasar Framework and TypeScript

 </div>